EmmanueleVilla/chess_ai_game/README.md

 sub-folders (one for each game played), containing 3 files:

 * an.txt: the log of the game using the [Algebraic Notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)).
-  In addition, an explanation of why the match ended is explicited at the end.
-The explanation can be Checkmate, Stalemate, 50 Rule or Repetition.
-The game may also end when it reaches the 1000th turn, but it should be impossible

 Example: